 - a.
-The FARMER shall indemnify the DEPARTMENT and hold the DEPARTMENT harmless from and against any and all injuries to persons (including the FARMER or his employees, agents or representatives), damage to property or expense of every kind and nature (including, without limitation, court costs, expenses and reasonable attorney's fees) arising in any manner, caused by, resulting from, incident to, connected with or growing out of the rights granted hereunder, unless caused solely by the negligent acts or omissions of the DEPARTMENT, or its employees, agents, licensees or delegees.
-Notwithstanding the foregoing, nothing herein contained shall be deemed to constitute a waiver of the sovereign immunity of the State of New Hampshire, which immunity is hereby reserved to the State. - b.
+The FARMER shall indemnify the DEPARTMENT and hold the DEPARTMENT harmless from and against any and all injuries to persons (including the FARMER or his or her employees, agents or representatives), damage to property or expense of every kind and nature (including, without limitation, court costs, expenses and reasonable attorney's fees) arising in any manner, caused by, resulting from, incident to, connected with or growing out of the rights granted hereunder, unless caused solely by the negligent acts or omissions of the DEPARTMENT, or its employees, agents, licensees or delegees. - b.
 The FARMER shall obtain and maintain in effect during the term of this agreement comprehensive or commercial general liability insurance with minimum policy limits of \$500,000 and shall provide the DEPARTMENT a certificate that demonstrates that such insurance is in effect. - c.
 The DEPARTMENT shall not be liable or responsible in any way for any fire damage caused as a result of activities by the FARMER hereby permitted. - d.
 The DEPARTMENT will not be responsible for destruction of agricultural crops, equipment, or machinery resulting from any cause.